apache/systemds/engine-dev-guide.md

 	print('hello ' + $1)

-This SystemML script can be debugged in Eclipse using a Debug Configuration such as the following:
+This SystemDS script can be debugged in Eclipse using a Debug Configuration such as the following:

 <div class="codetabs2">